 Ordinarily, START is a three-hour assessment with consultant paediatricians which assesses your abilities relating to clinical decision-making as a new consultant.
 It helps you address any gaps that you may have in your training.

-START has a circuit of stations, which test different skills.
+START has a circuit of stations, which cover different skills.
 The stations include scenario based discussions on acute disease, chronic problems, behaviour difficulties and neonatal care.
 Other scenarios include safeguarding, ward handover and ethics.
 There are also scenarios on critical appraisal and teaching.
 You can read more about the circuit, watch our videos and download example scenarios on our how it works page.

 Who needs to, or should, take START?

-You must take START if you are paediatric trainee expecting to attain a CCT (certificate of completion of training) or CESR Combined Programme, ie, will complete a UK Paediatric Training programme leading to entry on the Specialist Register.
+You must take START if you are paediatric trainee expecting to attain a CCT (certificate of completion of training) or CESR Combined Programme, ie you will complete a UK Paediatric Training programme leading to entry on the Specialist Register.